Sweet sound from digital sources – advice

 The D to A converter (DAC) in the player (or a separate component) is processing very high speed music data right into the radio frequency spectrum and “sees” RF pollution that leaks in as part of the music signal.
 The rubbish gets mixed in with the music and the result is the glassy, hard-edged high frequency nastiness that’s wrongly dubbed “digital sound”.
 It’s not the fault of the digital process but of the pollution around us.

-At the very least we recommend some mains filtration, that will benefit the whole system, using one of the Vertex AQ Jaya series, but there are two better solutions: one is a Taga distribution block that incorporates filtration for every socket plus their trademark acoustic energy absorption – see Mains<Vertex AQ – and the second, much more capable solution, is the Balanced Power Supply from the Vertex spin-off brand, Quiescent.
+one is the Balanced Mains Distribution Blockdistribution block that incorporates filtration for every socket plus their trademark acoustic energy absorption – and the second, much more capable solution, is the top-spec Balanced Power Supply.
 Balanced power offers huge improvements in supply that make equipment sing.
 Musicians suddenly play exactly together and the performance flows, the difference between a first rehearsal and years of experience.

 Beyond CD – computers and servers